jecec/intracranial-tumor-classification/readme.md

 pip install torch torchvision
 ```
 Required project directory structure can be initialized by running the setup.py file.
-After initializing the structure, dataset should be saved in the data folder.
+After initializing the structure, dataset should be manually saved in the data folder.

 ## Usage
 Most of the changeable parameters and arguments reside in args.py.
 You should modify the parameters inside the file itself if you want to change anything.